 Do you need an office area if you plan to work from home?

-The size of the property you want to buy is also important because this can help significantly trim down eligible properties when it comes to doing your property search.
+Note: The size of the property you want to buy is also important because this can help significantly reduce the number of eligible properties in your property search.

 The right location